-Plutonium warhead factory under construction near Santa Fe

-Huge expansion of nuclear weapons mission underway despite climate collapse, crying social and economic needs wenty-two miles from the Santa Fe Plaza, the National Nuclear Security Administration (NNSA) has a crash program to build a plutonium processing center and nuclear weapons factory at Los Alamos National Laboratory (LANL)

-Its purpose is to make plutonium warhead cores ("pits") for a new kind of warhead for a new \$10 billion intercontinental ballistic missile (ICBM).
-To create the new factory LANL is remodeling its 1970s vintage plutonium facility while also constructing new infrastructure on a large scale.
+Plutonium warhead factory under construction near Santa Fe Huge expansion of nuclear weapons mission underway despite climate collapse, crying social and economic needs wenty-two miles from the Santa Fe Plaza, the National Nuclear Security and nuclear weapons factory at Los Alamos National Laboratory (LANL).
+It's purpose is to make plutonium warhead cores ("pits") for a new kind of warhead for new \$100 billion intercontinental ballistic missile (ICBM).
+To create the new factory LANL is remodeling its 1970s-vintage plutonium facility while also constructing new infrastructure or a large scale.